Using Prescription Medicine Other Than How It's Prescribed: What to Know

 Do not take a medicine for a different reason or in a different way than it was prescribed, such as snorting, crushing, or injecting.

-Do not take a medicine to feel high, relaxed, or energized.
+Do not take a medicine to feel high, relaxed, or to have more energy.

-Do not take a stimulant to lose weight or improve mental alertness.
+Do not take a stimulant to lose weight or to stay more alert.

 Contact a health care provider if: